-This resource of 20 different sites containing visual images is also helpful.
+In addition, this page of 20 different sites containing free visual images should be helpful.
 It contains free stock images that fall under the Creative Commons Zero license or similar, which means you can copy, modify, and use any photo you find, even for commercial purposes, without having to ask permission or provide attribution.

-In addition, Ragan’s PR Daily posted this article on free visual media tools that you can use either for sourcing stock photos or creating graphics.
+Also, Beki Winchel from Ragan’s PR Daily posted the following article on free visual media tools that you can use either for sourcing stock photos or creating graphics:

 More and more brands are embracing content marketing, especially when it comes to visual media, so the move is a wise branding choice.

 However, PR and marketing pros are often not designers, and not all brands, boutique firms or communications consultants can afford the price tag that comes along with a top-flight design professional.

 Here are five free tools that can help boost your campaigns without breaking the bank:

 1. Death to the Stock Photo.
 Stock photos are a great foundation for photo quotes or social media posts with a powerful fact on top of an interesting picture.
 They also can work well alone in blog posts that need a boost from visuals.

 However, many stock photos look strange or forced, and a bad photo won’t help to entice readers to look at and share your content.